Code-Institute-Submissions/Project-Two/README.md

 2. **CSS** - https://www.w3.org/Style/CSS/Overview.en.html
 * Although the CSS within this project was actually compiled and processed using Sass (described below), the CSS provides all styling throughout the project.
 Without this, the page will be very standard and not worthy of deployment.
 This styling was linked through an external style sheet and was linked through the head section of the index file.
 3. **SASS** - https://sass-lang.com/
-* Sass is used to great styling for the page which was then compiled into CSS.
+* Sass is used to create great styling for the page which was then compiled into CSS.
 Many features of Sass make it a more very effective and efficient way of styling compared to normal CSS.
 I used several partials to separate styling groups, along with variables and mixins to create rules to call at any time.
 4. **Google Fonts** - https://fonts.google.com/
 * Google fonts are used to receive professional style fonts for the page.
 They offer a huge catalog of fonts suitable for any style and theme.
 The clear example on my project would be the change in the font from each divs title to the brief description.
 The main fonts used on the project would be 'ZCOOL XiaoWei’ and 'Russo One’.
 5. **JavaScript** - https://www.javascript.com/